2020–2025: When Everything Crumbles (and You Build It Back)

 📡 Elsewhere:

-Trouble’s Coming by Royal Blood — Played on loop in summer 2021.
-A gritty anthem turned into fuel.
+Trouble’s Coming by Royal Blood: Gritty anthem turned into fuel, played on loop in the summer of 2021.